Modi linear failure rate distribution with application to survival time data: The MLFR distribution

 and the PDF of the MLFR distribution is

 The reliability or survival function of MLFR distribution is

 whereas, the hazard rate function of MLFR distribution is

-It is clear when $b=0$, we get the Modi exponential distribution which is introduced by Modi et al. (2020) whereas when $a=0$, we get the Modi Rayleigh distribution which is proposed by Kumar et al. (2025).
+It is clear that when $b=0$, we get the Modi exponential distribution which is introduced by Modi et al. \cite{ModiKumarSingh2020}, whereas when $a=0$, we get the Modi Rayleigh distribution which is proposed by \cite{KumarMeenaShukla2025}.

-For selected values of $\beta$, $\alpha$, $a$ and $b,$ the plots of PDF and hazard rate function for the MLFR distribution are shown in Figures 1 and 2 respectively.\ It is evident that, from Figure 1, the PDF of the MLFR distribution is unimodal and can be decreasing or non-monotone.
-Figure 2 reveals that the hazard rate can be decreasing, increasing, upside-down, bathtub shaped, or modified bathtub shaped (unimodal shape followed by increasing).
+For selected values of $\beta$, $\alpha$, $a$, and $b$, the PDF plots and the hazard rate function for the MLFR distribution are shown in Figures \ref{fig1} and \ref{fig2}, respectively.
+It is evident from Figure \ref{fig1} that the PDF of the MLFR distribution is unimodal and can be decreasing or non-monotone.
+Figure \ref{fig2} reveals that the hazard rate can be decreasing, increasing, upside-down, bathtub shaped, or modified bathtub shaped (unimodal shape followed by increasing).
 This indicates that the MLFR distribution is highly flexible and well-suited for modeling diverse types of lifetime data.

-\section{\textbf{Mathematical and reliability properties }}
+\section{Mathematical and Reliability Properties}

 Some properties of our proposed MLFR distribution are presented in this part.